chiyoppy/dotfiles/README.md

 - Vim >~ 7.4
 - git >  2.0

-NOTE: I usually use this dotfiles on my Mac OS X. There may be some problems in other systems.
+NOTE: I usually use this dotfiles on Mac OS X. There may be some problems in other systems.

 ## How to install